-Customer segmentation is an obligatory measure in internet-marketing.
-Only knowing what customers type form the database and what kind of offer they can be most likely interested in, you can count on success of your advertising campaign.
+RFM-modeling and analysis is an obligatory measure in internet-marketing.
+Only knowing what customers segment form the database and what kind of offer they can be most likely interested in, you can count on success of your advertising campaign.
 The issue of customer base segmentaion is especially topical in the context of e-commerce development.
 The number of internet stores grows but only a few of them benefit from online commerce.
 Your customers segmentation by certain parameters can help understand their preferences.
 One way of customer list segmentation is RFM-analysis.

 Features of RFM-analysis